 The Backup You Have Not Restored Is a Rumor

-A backup dashboard can say green all day.
-That still does not answer the real question: can the business get its data, systems, and people moving again when something breaks?
+A backup dashboard can proudly display green checkmarks all day long.
+That still doesn't answer the only real question that matters: can the business actually get its data, systems, and people moving again when something inevitably breaks?

 Operating Takeaway